lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Python dictionary

 #### Description
-This keyword controls the implementation of setup parameter on the related orbitals of related elements.
-For none use {}.
-More information can be found [here](https://wiki.fysik.dtu.dk/gpaw/documentation/basic.html#manual-setups).Unit is eV.
+This keyword controls the implementation of setup parameters on the related orbitals of related elements.
+For none, use {}.
+More information can be found [here](https://wiki.fysik.dtu.dk/gpaw/documentation/basic.html#manual-setups).
+The unit is eV.

 #### Default
 {}